skeller88/aws-terraform-bootstrap/README.md

 level experience with cloud computing devops.
 With that lower level experience, I am better equipped to understand the components of cloud architectures, debug production issues, and understand the tradeoffs of the various severless frameworks.
 Also, I wanted to learn an open source infrastructure as code framework, and Terraform is a leader in that space.

+# Architecture clarifications
+The above architecture diagram shows that the app is deployed in two private subnets and two public subnets across two availability zones, one public and one private subnet per availability zone (AZ).
+The RDS instance is shown in one subnet only because it's a single AZ deployment.
+Multi-AZ deployments are higher cost, and unnecessary for a bootstrap app like this one.
+It's easy to configure though if an app needs that increased uptime.

+The lambda is shown in both private subnets because it can be run in either subnet.
+If one is available and one is down, for example, the lambda will be run in the subnet that is up.

 # Local setup
 ## Repo